DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 In this exercise, you will connect to the
  Kubernetes cluster in Docker Desktop and deploy the Docker application to the cluster.

-If you want to do this exercise by skipping the Docker Exercise please perform the first 2 tasks in that Exercise as they are necessary for this one.
+If you want to do this exercise by skipping the first exercise please perform the first 2 tasks in that Exercise as they are necessary for this one, or everytime it uses any custom imagen (content-\*) replace it with (hugos99/content-\*).

 ### Task 1: Connect to the Kubernetes Cluster

 Before you connect to the Kubernetes Cluster validate that you have turn on Kubernetes in Docker Desktop so that you have a local Kubernetes Cluster.

+if it's not on turn it on and restart Docker Desktop (this will take a couple minutes but it's pretty quick)

 ![Validate Docker Desktop Kubernetes Setting](media/media6.png)

-After this open [Kubernetes Lens](https://k8slens.dev/) and select add cluster on the bar to the right, select the default .kubeconfig and choose the context called docker-desktop see picture bellow.
+After this open [Kubernetes Lens](https://k8slens.dev/) and select add cluster on the bar to the right, select the default .kubeconfig and choose the context called docker-desktop and add the cluster (see picture bellow).

 ![Add Cluster to Lens](media/media7.png)